Neural Network Surrogate and Projected Gradient Descent for Fast and Reliable Finite Element Model Calibration: a Case Study on an Intervertebral Disc: Results and discussion

 \subsubsection{Experimental specimen}

 To asses their relevance to real-world problems, we evaluated the calibration methods on six \textit{in vitro} experimental specimens.
-We used five specimens reported by \citet{nicolini2022effects} in the same conditions used to train the surrogate.
+We used five specimens from experiments conducted by \citet{nicolini2022effects}, reported in the same conditions used to train the surrogate.
 Additionally, a mean of eight specimen measurements reported by \citet{heuer2007stepwise} was utilized and preprocessed as suggested by \citet{gruber12comparative}.
 This measurement is available at moments different from the ones for which the surrogate was trained.
 Each method was given the target RoM values and tasked with predicting the corresponding configurations.
 Different from before, these predicted configurations were then validated with FE simulations to assess the agreement between the simulated and target RoM.

-Detailed examples are shown in Fig.~\ref{fig:calibration_samples_examples} and Table~\ref{table:experimental} summarizes the results.
-The GA baseline required up to 47 generations to converge on the specimens (see \ref{appendix:detailed_results}).
-Notably, running the GA with FE simulations instead of the NN surrogate on the same machine would have taken up to 8 days per specimen for comparable results to our method, which is impractical for this study’s time constraints.
+Example results are plotted in Fig.~\ref{fig:calibration_samples_examples}, Table~\ref{table:experimental} provides a summary, and the calibrated configurations are given in~\ref{appendix:detailed_results}.

 \paragraph{Optimizing for MAE}

 The proposed method shows increased performance in MAE, outperforming the baseline on five out of six specimens.
 However, it exceeds the baseline in $\overline{\mathcal{R}^2}$ for only three of the six samples, which aligns with the optimization’s focus on minimizing MAE.
 Notably, for the third sample by \citet{nicolini2022effects}, our method’s MAE is higher than the baseline’s (1.11 vs. 0.62).
 Both methods performed well for the mean of specimens by \citet{heuer2007stepwise} (MAE of 0.41 and 0.55, respectively), leveraging the surrogate’s interpolation and extrapolation capabilities (Sec.~\ref{sec:intra_extra}).